mobaetzel/prototype-dot-github/multispaceSpecificFiles/README.md

 </p>

 <h1 align="center">MultiSpace</h1>
-<h3 align="center">Tagline</h3>

-<p>Our Mission is... / What we are..</p>
+<h3 align="center">Flexible booking of work resources for progressive organizations.</h3>

+<p>Our mission is to enable flexible working in shared office space.
+All resources for efficient and comfortable (collaborative)
+work in a hybrid environment are easily accessible and bookable at any time.</p>

 <!-- Badges go here -->

 # What is MultiSpace?
-Gover is an efficient low-code eGovernment platform for creating and managing user-centric online applications.
+MultiSpace is a visual resource booking platform for quick and easy booking of work resources.
-We enable administrations to:
+We enable organizations to:
-- build and manage visually stunning online applications fast
-- document changes reliably and automatically
-- ensure quality
-- comply with all legislation (at least in Germany 😅)

-All this while putting user experience (for citizens and administration staff) first.
+- work hybrid in flexible office environments
+- keep track of who has booked which desk
+- book work resources easily
+- obtain transparency over resources

 For more information visit us at <https://aivot.de/multispace>